ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   roaudit
-    Specifies whether to assign the :literal:`ROAUDIT` attribute to the user.
+    Specifies whether to assign the ``ROAUDIT`` attribute to the user.

-    When enabled, the user has responsibility for auditing system resources with read\-only access to audit records and settings.
+    When enabled, the user has responsibility for auditing system resources with read-only access to audit records and settings.

     In RACF output, this appears under the user's ATTRIBUTES list.

-    Requires the :literal:`SPECIAL` attribute to modify.
+    Requires the ``SPECIAL`` attribute to modify.

     | **required**: False
     | **type**: bool